 The difference between the two is that the first one creates a product first and then starts looking for its market.
 Usually, this can work for unique products that don’t have any real competition yet.
-On the other hand, a customer-driven marketing strategy starts with no product at all.
+On the other hand, to create a customer-driven marketing strategy you have to start with no product at all.
 Instead, analysts try to get as much information about potential customers, their needs and pain points as possible.
 And the focus is on customers right from the beginning.

 Basically, a customer-driven marketing plan consists of the following three elements:

 - Study your existing customers.
 Who are they and what do they want?